Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 This plant fiber comes from an herb called Plantago ovata and is incredible for keto, but can impact effectiveness of other medications, so consult with a doctor or stagger psyllium husk several hours apart from taking other medications.

 Try inulin supplements or inulin rich foods: Inulin fiber is plant-based and derived from chicory and other plants.
-Not only is inulin keto, but it’s also ideal for digestive health and motility.
+Inulin is keto-friendly and beneficial for digestive health and motility.

-Inulin can be found in supplements or in many foods such as asparagus, bananas, plantains, artichokes, and garlic.
-However, for plantains, keto dieters must watch out for carbohydrates.
+Inulin is present in supplements or various foods like asparagus, bananas, plantains, artichokes, and garlic.
+However, for keto dieters incorporating plantains, carbohydrate content should be monitored closely.

-Eat keto food high in fiber: Those interested in how to get fiber on keto besides taking supplements are in luck; there are an abundance of sources of whole foods packed with low carb and carb free fiber.
+Eat keto food high in fiber: Those interested in getitng fiber on keto besides taking supplements are in luck; there are an abundance of sources of whole foods packed with low carb and carb free fiber.

 A stem of vibrant red, blue, and orange berries arranged in a natural and organic way against green leaves provides a striking contrast and suggests freshness and healthfulness.